Rajarshi38/GalaxEye-Test/README.md

 ![Alt text](image-2.png)

 As we can see when we mark a region which is in blue color, the red tiles are appearing which are intersecting tiles.
 Clicking on the blue mark will show us `Area of Interest` and clicking on the red mark will show us `This is a intersecting tile`

+### Possible errors that could come

+- One error could come related to vite and permission denied.
+We can delete our local node_modules if any then again run `docker-compose build` or `docker compose build` whatever and `docker compose up` or `docker-compose up`.
+- Any other error could come if we have not setup docker properly to use it without sudo.
+Then you have to run the `docker compose` with `sudo`.